 How do we choose the greatest female Olympian alpine skiers of all time?
 So many of them have excelled on the World Cup circuit, but when it came down to that single one- or two-minute lifetime performance before a global TV audience they’ve not been able to deliver.
 The real stars have won medals across as many as three successive Games.
-Here’s our Top Dozen (in no particular order):
+Below is our Top Dozen (in no particular order).
+You can also read about other famous downhill skiers here.

 Janica Kostelic of Croatia